In Search Of…S04E04 Immortal Sharks

 Basically, this episode is a documentary on Sharks, sandwiched between the episode on Australian flying saucers and the episode on the lost colony of Roanoke.
 A lot of it is shot in Western Australia, making me wonder if the producers were trying to get their money’s worth when they sent a crew to Australia for the UFO episode.

 There’s some sweet footage of a shark taking chunks out of a dead whale.
 This episode is a weird reminder to me as an Australian that our whaling industry closed down surprisingly recently.
-Commercial whaling was already in steep decline and a ban was instituted in 1979, but the last whaling company in Albany had already voluntarily closed down when this happened.
+Commercial whaling was already in steep decline and a ban was instituted in 1979, but the last whaling company in Albany, Western Australia, had already voluntarily closed down when this happened.

 Sorry for the aside.
 I tend to think of whaling in Australia as something relegated to the dim and distant past, and it’s weird to remember that it was still going on in my lifetime.
-The episode even has some arty footage of the abandoned whaling station at Albany.
+The episode even has some arty footage of the abandoned whaling station.

 The next bit is just a straightforward documentary on sharks, with some weird 1970s twists, like killing a blue pointer shark to use as bait.
-It’s pretty gruesome.
+It’s pretty gruesome and unnecessary.
 Otherwise the footage is interesting, and the diver they talk to is pretty down to Earth.
 He talks about how little was know about great whites.
 More interestingly he talks about how, as a kid, he improvised diving masks from an old gasmask and a hose.
 I’d like to know more about how that worked, honestly

 We move onto an interview with another Australian diver who talks about being attacked by a shark himself.
 Photos show that he was quite badly injured, which makes the strange glee with which he tells his story all the more interesting.
 He believes that sharks are beautiful creatures, even after what one did to him, which is kind of neat.

 Then Nimoy wonders whether great white sharks are immortal, Because of course you do.